EF-4. 9.5 miles. 45+ minutes. 40 homes. Zero dead.

-At 8:21 PM CDT on April 23, 2026, a violent tornado touched down on the south side of Enid, Oklahoma and carved a 10-mile path of destruction through the Gray Ridge Estates neighborhood.
+At 8:21 PM CDT on April 23, 2026, a violent tornado touched down on the south side of Enid, Oklahoma and carved a 9.5-mile, 500-yard-wide path of destruction through the Gray Ridge Estates neighborhood and across Vance Air Force Base.
 The National Weather Service in Norman issued a Tornado Emergency — its most urgent warning level — one minute later.
-The twister stayed on the ground for approximately 40 minutes at an estimated 136–165 mph.
-Forty or more homes were destroyed or severely damaged.
+After a detailed Friday damage survey, NWS Norman upgraded the rating from EF-3 to EF-4 with peak winds estimated at 170–175 mph.
+The twister stayed on the ground more than 40 minutes.
+About 40 homes were destroyed or severely damaged.
+Approximately 10 people sustained injuries — all non-life-threatening.
 Zero lives were lost.
+This is the first EF-4 tornado to strike Garfield County since April 26, 1991.
+Governor Kevin Stitt has signed Executive Order 2026-17 declaring a disaster emergency for Garfield and Kay counties.

 Time on the ground